-Fonds illustrates Brown’s time as a conscientious objector in British Columbia during WWII.
+Fonds illustrates Brown’s time as a conscientious objector in British Columbia during WWII as well as various travels around BC prior to his time in the work camps.
 Brown had weekends free and received some leave; a fellow Objector lent him a camera, which he used to document his work areas and living quarters, as well as recreational travels and off-camp activities.
 He sent the film back to Vancouver for processing.

-The fonds includes two photo albums produced by Brown, and three files of textual records.
+The fonds includes three photo albums produced by Brown, and three files of textual records.
 These are comprised of personal and government correspondence and a diary.